 Photometric analysis is commonly used to ensure that little or no light reaches any adjacent commercial or residential property and complies with the local lighting code.
 Most local laws forbid the light penetration of even one foot-candle.
 Before the building work is carried out, it is wise to have an evaluation completed.

-What is needed to perform a Photometric Study?
+What is needed to perform a Photometric Analysis?

-Two main things are needed to get a photometric study done for a room, (1) CAD drawing of the building or site, and (2) IES files for the lighting fixtures to be listed.
+Two main things are needed to get a photometric analysis done for a room, (1) CAD drawing of the building or site, and (2) IES files for the lighting fixtures to be listed.

 The lighting specialists can then input luminaires, poles, vehicles, buildings, trees, and other items that may influence the photometric analysis required to illuminate the room.